 - ‘Tequila’, The Champs

 For this location, we recommend throwing it back!
 Take a ride on the Tsunami, Fireball or Cyclone for all the spins and shakes you’re looking for.
 Get ‘All Shook Up’ on the thrilling Haunted Castle, or go back in time on the Cave Train Adventure.
-During the summer season, the Boardwalk offers ‘Retro Nights’ every Monday + Tuesday.
-After 5:00pm – all rides are just $1.50!
-That includes the Giant Dipper and the 125ft plunging Double Shot.
+During an average summer, the Boardwalk offers ‘Retro Nights’ every Monday + Tuesday.
+After 5:00 pm – all rides are just $1.50!
+That includes the Giant Dipper and the 125 feet plunging Double Shot.
 Watch a classic 80’s/90’s movie on the beach for free every Wednesday night during the summertime, and dance the night away each Friday at the admission free concerts!

 #10 Corralitos Wine Trail, Mid County